McGlash/Hawaii-Climate-Analysis/README.md

 ### Temperature Analysis I

-* Hawaii is reputed to enjoy mild weather all year.
+Hawaii is reputed to enjoy mild weather all year.
 Is there a meaningful difference between the temperature in, for example, June and December?

 * Identify the average temperature in June at all stations across all available years in the dataset.
 Do the same for December temperature.

-* Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-Will you use a paired t-test, or an unpaired t-test?
-Why?
+* Used the t-test to determine whether the difference in the means, if any, is statistically significant.

 ## Step 3 - Further Climate Analysis

 ### Temperature Analysis II

-* Usde a function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").
+* Used a function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").

 * Plotted the min, avg, and max temperature from your previous query as a bar chart.